cooljoseph1/Clustering-Algorithm-Implementation/Final Paper.md

 ![[opposite_trends.png]]
 This difference likely arises as there are only ~8,000 antonyms compared to ~200,000 synonyms in the thesaurus.
 Putting all words into one cluster is guaranteed to have very few errors, while separating into multiple clusters risks synonyms being in different clusters.

-For the random dataset, we see this improvement in error ratio even as we change the fraction of edges' correlations that are flipped, how many clusters there are, and the size of the graph.
+For the random dataset, we see this rapid improvement at $\varepsilon=0.25$ even as we change the fraction of edge correlations that are flipped, how many clusters there are, or the size of the graph.
 For example, the below graphs show the algorithm run with $\varepsilon < 0.25$ and $\varepsilon > 0.25$ and a varying number of edges.
-Even the sparser random datasets have over four times the error when $\varepsilon < 0.25$, and as it gets denser this increases to over twenty times!
+Even with very few edges we have over four times the error when $\varepsilon < 0.25$, and as it gets denser this increases to over twenty times!

 $\varepsilon < 0.25$ | $\varepsilon > 0.25$
 :----:|:----:
 ![[error_ratio_as_edges_varies_low_epsilon.png]] | ![[error_ratio_as_edges_varies_high_epsilon.png]]

 To get a denser model based on real-world data, we create a new dataset using word vectors.
-It is well known their dot products are a measure of correlation, with very positive dot products being highly correlated while very negative dot products are anticorrelated, so we assign plus-edges to the top percentiles of these dot products, and minus-edges to the bottom.
+It is well known their dot products are a measure of correlation, with very positive dot products being highly correlated while negative dot products are anticorrelated, so we assign plus-edges to the top percentiles of these dot products, and minus-edges to the bottom.
 Changing this fraction allows for sparser or denser graphs.

-For all levels of sparsity, we an error ratio trend similar to that of the random graphs:
+For all levels of sparsity, we see an error trend similar to that of the random graphs:
 ![[percentile_change.png]]
 For both the random graph and the graph based on word vectors, the best clustering occurs when $\varepsilon$ is slightly larger than $0.25$.